SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 <img src="image/3Button2.png" alt="削除ボタン" width="377" />
 *Delete Button*

-Note you will not be able to delete the VirtualDisplay
+Note you will not be able to delete VirtualDisplay

 ### Select All Button